Last updated on December 11th, 2018 at 10:34 am

 One feedback loop at issue in this case, illustrated above, provides budgetary control.
 It influences managers who might otherwise overrun their budgets by triggering some sort of organizational intervention when they do overrun their budgets.
 And it leads to increases in the portfolios of managers who handle their budgets responsibly.
 Presumably, that’s why managers compel estimators to find approaches that cost less.
 The feedback loop to which managers are exposed causes them to establish another feedback loop involving the engineer/estimator, and later the engineering team, to hold down their estimates, and later their actual expenditures.

 We can use a diagram of effects [Weinberg 1992] to illustrate the feedback mechanism commonly used to control the performance of managers who are responsible for portfolios of project budgets.
 In the diagram, the oval blobs represent quantities indicated by their respective captions.
-Each of these quantities is assumed to be measurable, though their precise values and the way we measure them is unimportant for our rather qualitative argument.
+Each of these quantities is assumed to be measurable, though their precise values and the way we measure them are unimportant for our rather qualitative argument.

 Notice that arrows connect the blobs.
 The arrows represent the effect of changes in the value represented by one blob on the value represented by another.
 The blob at the base of the arrow is the effector quantity.
 The blob at the point of the arrow is the affected quantity.
 Thus, the arrow running from the blob labeled “Actual Spend” to the blob labeled “Overspend” expresses the idea that a positive (or negative) change in the amount of actual spending on projects causes a positive (or negative) change in Overspend.
 When a change in the effector quantity causes a like-signed change in the affected quantity, we say that their relationship is covariant.